Pradumnasaraf/.dotfiles/README.md

 ```

 10. Other nuances and quirks to be aware of:

+- Turn of the Keyboard Shortcut for Spotlight by going to System Preferences > Keyboard > Shortcuts > Spotlight and unchecking the `Show Spotlight Search` and `Show Finder Search Window` options.
+Reason to use `⌘ + Space` for Raycast.
 - Import the **Raycast** Config from this dir by going to Raycast > Settings > Import/Export > Import and selecting the `raycast.rayconfig` file.
 - Install [Hidden Bar](https://apps.apple.com/in/app/hidden-bar/id1452453066?mt=12), [AnySwitch](https://apps.apple.com/in/app/anyswitch-powerful-switches/id6444313776?mt=12) and [One Thing](https://apps.apple.com/in/app/one-thing/id1604176982?mt=12) via Apple App Store (Now available on brew)
 - Import Passwords to Arc Browser profile.
 - Set Mouse to **Natural Scrolling** by going to System Preferences > Mouse > Scroll Direction: Natural.
 - Turn on **Path Bar** and **Status Bar** in Finder by going to View > Show Path Bar and View > Show Status Bar.
+- In Settings > Control Center, Under **Control Center Modules**: Change Display, Sound, Focus to _Always Show in Menu Bar_.
+Under **Other Modules**: Turn on `Show Percentage` for Battery and `Show in Control Center` for Keyboard Brightness.
+Under **Menu Bar Only** Change Spotlight `Don't Show in Menu Bar` and For Weather, Change `Show in Menu Bar`.

 ### Steps to Update or Create the Brewfile